Blackjacx/WWDC/README.md

             - When receiving https://website.com/rent?bikeID=2, it should be able to deliver the https://website.com/rent App Clip
             - App is responsible for parsing the remaining arguments and presenting the specific bike with ID 2
             - You can also register a more specific URL if you want to provide a different and more specific App Clip experience for it
-     - Configure the Smart App Banner to open app clip (add this if the content of your web page can be delivered as a better and more streamlined app experience)
+     - Configure the Smart App Banner to open App Clip (add this if the content of your web page can be delivered as a better and more streamlined app experience)
        - Add/update your website's HTML to add the Smart App Banner meta tag
    - **Test**
-     - Specify an app clip URL under the `_XCAppClipURL` environment variable to launch app clip from Xcode
+     - Specify an App Clip URL under the `_XCAppClipURL` environment variable to launch App Clip from Xcode
      - TestFlight - new App Clips section in App Store Connect